 Nassau County is a great place to live, work and play and this budget proposal reflects our commitment to maintaining that standard.
-I am pleased to submit for legislative review and approval the County's proposed 2022 budget and proposed 2022-2025 multi-year financial plan.
-The proposed budget is balanced in the amount of \$3.5 billion as described in detail in the accompanying materials.
+I am pleased to submit for legislative review and approval the County's NIFA Approved 2022 budget and NIFS Approved 2022-2025 multi-year financial plan.
+The NIFA Approved budget is balanced in the amount of \$3.5 billion as described in detail in the accompanying materials.